Worldwide Job Adventures

 Featuring distinctive, immersive, and educational experiences to some of the world’s most stunning and rarely explored destinations, ARCC Programs offers extraordinary service and adventure programs for teens and young adults.
 Program destinations include Australia & Fiji, Bali & Sumatra, Belize, Costa Rica, Ecuador & Galápagos, Kenya & Tanzania, Peru, Southeast Asia, Spain & Morocco, Thailand, Vietnam & Cambodia, and the U.S. (Alaska, California, Colorado, Montana, Utah, and Wyoming).

 ARCC is seeking Summer Program Leaders who are enthusiastic about working with students ages 13-18 and who have strong experience working with groups.
 Leaders will guide groups of up to eighteen students, with a co-leader, through rigorous international or domestic service projects, cultural exchange, and adventure programs that include backpacking, rafting, SCUBA diving, surfing, snorkeling, and sea kayaking.
 Leaders also provide cultural history and education relevant to their location and teach curriculum designed for community service programs.
 Leaders must be available for staff training in Denver, Colorado from June 12th-18th, 2026, and then are contracted to lead one or two summer trips, ranging from 2-3 weeks through early August.
 Leaders can also transition into the Gap Semester Program (offering an educational and cultural bridge between high school and college) as a Field Instructor during the fall/spring.
 The first-year leader salary rate ranges from $500-$550/week (depending on trip placement) and includes all living and travel expenses on program and great pro-deals.
 Applicants must be at least 21 years of age, WFR certified, in excellent physical condition, and have a current driver’s license and clean driving record.
-If you are ready to lead, teach and inspire teenagers while traveling to some of the most beautiful destinations in the world, send a resume and cover letter (outlining why you're interested in working for ARCC and how you would be a great fit) to employment@arccprograms.com.
+If you are ready to lead, teach and inspire teenagers while traveling to some of the most beautiful destinations in the world, complete the initial staff application online, ensuring your resume and cover letter are uploaded.
+Top applicants will be invited to complete a more in-depth application.

 ARCC Programs